keepthrifty/keepthrifty.github.io/_drafts/mortgage-math-101.md

 ## Interest Rate ##

 Interest is the money the bank charges you for the right to have the loan.

-You can calculate your interest using the interest rate.
-You can see how to do this later in the post.
+Interest is commonly expressed as an annual interest rate usually in increments of 0.125% (an eighth of a percent).

+The rate stated on mortgages is usually an annual "non-compounding" rate.

+That said, most mortgage calculations are done on a monthly basis (i.e. for a monthly payment), so you'll sometimes see this get divided by 12 to get a monthly rate.

+> Note: if your mortgage is quoted with an "APR", this is NOT the annual non-compounding rate; see if you can find the non-compounded rate in the documentation (typically something just a bit lower than the stated APR).

 _Our interest rate was 6.625%_